Tutorial: How to Pin Baste a Quilt

 Once you have selected where you want to do the pin basting spread out your backing fabric face down (so with the pretty side touching the floor of the table).
 Now you will use strips of the masking tape or painters tape to stretch the backing and hold it in place.
 Stretching all the layers of the quilt in this way is really key to ensuring that you don’t have wrinkles or puckers on the back of the quilt when you are quilting later.

-Next tape the center of the left side of the fabric again pulling the fabric tight.
+Next tape the center of the left side of the fabric again gently pulling the fabric tight.
 Then move to the right side of the fabric and tape down the center of that side.

-Your quilt back should now be tight in the center but loose on the corners.
+Your quilt back should now be smooth in the center but loose on the corners.
 Now you are going to tape the corners down.
 Start in the upper left corner and tape that down.
-Then move to the lower right and tape that down, again pulling the fabric tight.
+Then move to the lower right and tape that down, again gently pulling the fabric tight.
 I taped on the longer side of the fabric here but you can also run a piece of tape diagonal over the corner to help get even tension.

 Next tape the upper right and then the lower left.
 Moving across the diagonal like this helps to ensure an even distribution of tension on the backing fabric and again keeps it smooth for the next steps.

-Finally work around the outside of the backing fabric putting tape down in any untapped areas to finish stretching the areas near the corners.
+Finally work around the outside of the backing fabric putting tape down in any untapped areas to finish gently stretching the areas near the corners.

 Note that the quilt in these demonstration photos is a relatively small lap quilt.
 For a larger quilt, like a twin size or a king size you will need a lot more tape and will want to continue to tape outward from the center as you work around the outside.

 Next you will place your batting down over the stretched backing fabric.

 Did you know that batting has a right and a wrong side?
 You want to be sure that you have the batting facing the right way.